Jewish Federation Of Omaha Inc

 - Separate application processes with specific deadlines

-- Requirements vary by scholarship program
+- Requirements vary by scholarship programme

 Decision Timeline

-Financial Aid and Scholarships: Applications reviewed by Financial Aid Committee with determinations made by April 1.
+Financial Aid and Scholarships: Applications reviewed by Financial Aid Committee with determinations typically made by April 1.
 Applicants receive email notification of award or denial.

 Success Rates